craignicholson/docker-quickstart/03_Orchestration/README.md

  ```

-Use compose to deploy a swarm ...
+### Deploying a stack to a swarm

-Any images you use need to be built before you use docker stack deploy
+Any images you use need, will have to be built before you use docker stack deploy.

-docker stack deploy does not support dynamic build during deploy
+Docker stack deploy does not support dynamic build during deploy.

 Verify we are staring clean.
 No running for stopped containers.